wpscott/UxPlay/README.txt

 -   **Avahi works at first, but new clients do not see UxPlay, or clients that initially saw it stop doing so after they disconnect**.

-This is because Avahi is only using the "loopback" network interface, and is not receiving mDNS queries from new clients that were not listening when UxPlay started.
+This is usually because Avahi is only using the "loopback" network interface, and is not receiving mDNS queries from new clients that were not listening when UxPlay started.

-To check this, after starting uxplay, use the utility `avahi-browse -a -t` in a different terminal window on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay, bit the AirPlay service is used for the initial contact).
+To check this, after starting uxplay, use the utility `avahi-browse -a -t` **in a different terminal window** on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay, but the AirPlay service is used for the initial contact).

 The results returned by avahi-browse should show entries for uxplay like